 - fresh or frozen fruit

 In a high speed blender, blitz the oats until they become a flour.

 Turn on your waffle iron to begin heating.

-Pour the mixture into the waffle iron and cook until it is indicated that they are ready (cooking time may vary depending on your waffle iron).
+Divide the mixture into three and pour into the waffle iron and cook until it is indicated that they are ready (cooking time and the amount of mixture you need may vary depending on your waffle iron).